 Pursuant to the 2007 Energy Independence and Security Act, the Environmental Protection Agency ("EPA") promulgated the Renewable Fuel Standard ("RFS") regulations, which increased the volume of renewable fuels mandated to be blended into the nation's fuel supply.
 The regulations, in part, require refiners to add annually increasing amounts of "renewable fuels" to their petroleum products or purchase credits, known as RINs, in lieu of such blending.
-Compliance with RFS regulations significantly increases our cost of products sold, with RINs costs totaling \$106.6 million for the three months ended March 31, 2024.
-At March 31, 2024, our open RINs credit obligations were \$29.6 million.
+Compliance with RFS regulations significantly increases our cost of products sold, materials and other, with RINs costs totaling \$106.6 million for the three and six months ended March 31, 2024, June 30, 2024, respectively, compared to \$200.8 million and \$358.3 million for the three and six months ended June 30, 2023, respectively.
+At March 31, 2024, June 30, 2024, our open RINs credit obligations were \$29.6 million were \$22.7 million.

-A more detailed discussion of our financial and operating results for the three months ended March 31, 2024 and 2023 is presented in the following sections.
+A more detailed discussion of our financial and operating results for the three and six months ended March 31, 2024, June 30, 2024 and 2023 is presented in the following sections.